KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 ### Cancel an order

-Cancel an order by refering to its `uuid`
+Cancel an order by referring to its `uuid`

 Command: